SamGree/East_Flavors/README.md

     - Issue: One of my tests failed because the __str__ method in my Menu model was returning the wrong string ("Menu object (1)" instead of "Spaghetti").
     - Cause: The __str__ method was incorrectly defined outside the class.
     - Fix: Moved the __str__ method inside the Menu class so it correctly returns the name of the menu item.
+ - User Could Book a Table in the Past:
+    - Issue: Initially, users were able to book tables for times in the past, which was not allowed and created incorrect data in the booking system.
+    - Fix: A solution was implemented to prevent users from booking tables in the past by handling timezones and validating booking times:
+      - Installed the pytz library for timezone handling.
+      - utils.py: Updated to check if the booking time is in the future based on the user's timezone.
+      - views.py: Modified to receive the user's timezone from the frontend and validate the booking time.
+      - main.js: Added JavaScript to capture the user's timezone.
 - unsolved bugs:
   - none.